The role of disability insurance in mortgage foreclosure.

 For example, Social Security Disability offers monthly payments for disabled citizens; however, most applications are denied and must go through appeals processes, and even then, may never be approved.
 In addition, the average SSDI payments by themselves are not enough to sustain a family’s current standards of living.
 It is designed to be supplemental income.

-90% of applicants for SSDI face negative repercussions while waiting for their award, which include bankruptcy, missed mortgage payments, savings accounts depleted, foreclosure, and others.
+90% of applicants for SSDI face negative repercussions while waiting for their award, which includes bankruptcy, missed mortgage payments, savings accounts depleted, foreclosure, and others.
 The other programs available for assistance are also often put out of reach due to the income disabled people receive from SSDI and other programs.

 The Solution to Avoid Foreclosure Due to Disability

 Disability insurance is designed to provide monthly income payments to those who suffer an illness or injury and cannot participate in work activities for an extended amount of time.
 There is short-term disability and long-term coverage available.
 Disability often means the difference between having enough income to maintain mortgage payments and having to file for foreclosure.

 Having coverage already in place before an illness or accident occurs means workers will not have to rely solely on that other assistance, which often never becomes available or becomes available too late to save a mortgage.
 Disability income insurance can be likened to living death insurance and will provide salary replacement when an insured worker is unable to work due to illness or disability.
 Can you afford not to carry a disability insurance policy?

 We can help you find the very best disability income insurance policy to meet your needs.
 Get a free quote now; feel free to contact us with questions or concerns.
 We’re here to help you find the disability insurance plan that will help you rest easy, avoid foreclosure and financial disaster, and give you peace of mind should you ever become disabled.
 Contact us today, or get started with your free disability insurance quote.